Functional Horseshoe Priors for Subspace Shrinkage: Simulation studies for additive models

-For model selection using the fHS prior, we used 95\% pointwise credible bands for each component function to exclude component functions whose credible bands uniformly contained the zero function on the entire support of the corresponding covariate.
-To investigate the performance achieved by the proposed method, we compared it with the partial oracle estimator that refers to the B-spline least squares estimator under the situation where the variables in the true model are given, but the true component functions in the additive model are not provided.
+We used the fHS prior in \eqref{eq:additive_fHS} with $Q_{0j}=0$ for all $j$.
+This setting of the fHS prior imposed a shrinkage effect towards the null function so that the posterior distribution of most component functions contracts towards zero.
+For model selection using the fHS prior, we selected variables with $E(\omega_j\mid Y)<1/2$ as described in Section \ref{sec:modelsel}, where $\omega_j = 1/(1+\tau_j^2)$ is the shrinkage coefficient for the $j$-th variable.
+To investigate the performance achieved by the proposed method, we compared it to a ``partial oracle estimator".
+The partial oracle estimator refers to the B-spline least squares estimator when the variables in the true model are given, but the true component functions in the additive model are not provided.

-Results from a simulation study to compare these methods are depicted in Figure \ref{fig:sim}.
-In all three settings it is clear that the procedure based on the functional horseshoe prior outperforms the penalized likelihood estimators in terms of MSE.
-In terms of model selection performance, the proposed procedure is also better or at least comparable to that of the competitors.
-We note that the SpAM procedure with tuning parameter selected by BIC provides comparable model selection performance to the fHS prior in {\it Setting 1}, yet its MSE is at least 8 times bigger than that of the procedure based on the functional horseshoe prior (note that the reported scale is logarithmic).
-The results suggest that the fHS prior provides improvement over the penalized likelihood methods in terms of both MSE and model selection performance combined, at least under the considered settings.
+Results from simulation studies to compare these methods are depicted in Table \ref{tab:ex1} -- \ref{tab:ex3}.
+In most settings, the procedure based on the fHS prior has smaller MSE than the estimator based on the HS prior and the penalized likelihood estimators.
+These results hold consistently with different hyperparameters ($b =\exp(-k_n\log n /A)$ where $k_n\in\{5,8,11,35\}$ and $A\in\{2,4,10,35\}$).
+The SpAM with the tuning parameter chosen by BIC performs comparable to the fHS procedure in some settings; for example, {\it Scenario 1} with $k_n=11$, and {\it Scenario 2} with $k_n=5$ and $k_n=11$.
+However, its estimation performance is clearly inferior to the fHS procedure.
+The MSE of SpAM with BIC is at least two times larger than the estimator based on the fHS prior in all simulation scenarios.

+While the HS prior shows comparable estimation performance to the procedure based on the fHS prior in {\it Scenario 3}, its MSE is unstable and sensitive to the choice of $k_n$ in {\it Scenario 1} and {\it Scenario 2}.
+In particular, in {\it Scenario 1} with $k_n=11$, the MSE of the HS prior is almost 9 times larger than the MSE of the fHS prior.
+When the number of basis function is chosen to be relatively large ($k_n=35$), the MSE of the fHS procedures with three different hyperparameters is uniformly smaller than that of the HS prior through all considered scenarios.
+In addition, as we have already discussed, model selection with the standard HS prior is not immediate in the present context.